MACOA Leadership Team

 Chacolby Burns-Johnson joined MACOA in November 2014.
 Chacolby holds a Bachelor's in Business from Auburn University and a Master's in Public Administration with concentration in Non-Profit Management and Leadership from Auburn Montgomery.

-Throughout her career she has excelled with an impeccable blend of business and public administration in various capacities of community outreach, public relations, events management, program and volunteer management, and fundraising at Partners In Education, State of Alabama Governor's Office, Family Guidance Center of Alabama, the Montgomery Education Foundation, and Alabama State University.
-She is a member of the Association of Fundraising Professionals, Central Alabama Chapter where she serves as Communications and Public Relations Chair and she is also a member of the Public Relations Council of Alabama-Montgomery Chapter where she serves as Vice President of Programs.
+Throughout her career she has excelled with an impeccable blend of business and public administration in various capacities of community outreach, public relations, events management, program and volunteer management, executive leadership, and fundraising at Partners In Education, State of Alabama Governor's Office, Family Guidance Center of Alabama, the Montgomery Education Foundation, and Alabama State University.
+She is a member of two professional organizations- the Association of Fundraising Professionals, Central Alabama Chapter where she serves as Communications and Public Relations Chair and she is also a member of the Public Relations Council of Alabama-Montgomery Chapter where she serves as Vice President of Programs.

-With a genuine commitment to her community, Chacolby has served and actively participated in a diverse array of boards and organizations to include the Alabama Board of Examiners in Psychology, Montgomery Capital Rotary Club (Paul Harris Fellow), Montgomery Area Chamber of Commerce Chamber Ambassador Committee and the Chamber Education and Workforce Development Committee, Junior League of Montgomery, Leadership Lowndes County Class I, Leadership Montgomery/EMERGE Torchbearers Class III, BONDS Board member, Montgomery Ballet Board member, and Montgomery (AL) Alumnae Chapter of Delta Sigma Theta Sorority, Inc.
+With a genuine commitment to service and the community, Chacolby has served and actively participated in a diverse array of boards and organizations to include the Alabama Board of Examiners in Psychology, Montgomery Capital Rotary Club (Paul Harris Fellow), Montgomery Area Chamber of Commerce Chamber Ambassador Committee and the Chamber Education and Workforce Development Committee, Junior League of Montgomery, Leadership Lowndes County Class I, Leadership Montgomery/EMERGE Torchbearers Class III, BONDS Board member, Montgomery Ballet Board member, and the public service sorority Delta Sigma Theta Sorority, Inc.

 Chacolby enjoys traveling, taking in theater and frequents the movies, and loves time on the dance floor.
-She is married to her husband of nearly fourteen years Fredrick Johnson of Valley, Alabama.
+She is married to her husband of fourteen years Fredrick Johnson.

 Jennifer Dvorak - Retired and Senior Volunteer Program (RSVP) Director